RedNesto/NegativityWiki/Bans.md

 - manually, with commands
 - automatically, by banning a player when they have too many warns

-_This subsystem is only used by Spigot and Sponge plugins, the proxy plugins do not use it._

 ## Configuration

 The ban subsystem configuration is located in the main config file (`config.yml` or `config.conf`), and is quite simple: